kattouf/package-swift-lsp-vscode/README.md

 ## Installation

-You can install this extension directly from the Visual Studio Code Marketplace or by building it from source.
+You can install this extension from the Visual Studio Code Marketplace or directly via VSCode with [this link](vscode:extension/kattouf.package-swift-lsp)

 ### Building from Source